 Piz Beverin

-Piz Beverin is one of the most famous panoramic mountains in Graubünden.
-Due to its advanced location in the Adula Alps and the considerable altitude - an "almost three-thousand-meter peak" - it offers an impressive view.
+Piz Beverin is one of the most famous lookout mountains in Graubünden.
+Due to its prominent location in the Adula Alps and its impressive height – a "near three-thousander" – it offers a stunning panoramic view.

 Details